Presentation of The Doctor In Spite of Himself

 ‘The company’s talent and vision is highly commendable and deserving of larger production values; their commitment to bringing audiences high quality French theatre in intimate venues makes them one to watch.’ – The play’s the thing UK

 ‘High voltage energy and clever direction, The Doctor in Spite of Himself entertains thoroughly. ‘ – UK Theatre Net

 The show’s programme here

-Le Medecin Malgré Lui was Molière’s return to farces and one of his most succesful plays after trying for several years to be recognised for more serious and deep plays.
+Le Medecin Malgré Lui was Molière’s return to farces and one of his most successful plays.
 Prior to these, Molière, the leader of a travelling company that he took on the roads for ten years, sees himself as a popular entertainer, a village buffoon.
 Back in Paris, crowned by a national popularity, he was welcome beside the King’s brother, at the court and triumphed again with his trestles comedies.
 Transported by such a success, he started thinking of himself as a proper playwright and dared tackle some more mature and critical comedies with more dense reflexions.
 He was then submitted to a very harsh criticism and censorship from false critics, false devouts, all the pretenders he hated so much.

 Actor, director, satirist at the top of his art, he wrote -in spite of himself- The Doctor, a farce, in order to regain success.
 He projected in the main character of Sganarelle – who is forced to lie to the world in order to regain credit – his own deception of not being able to be taken seriously by his more accomplished works.
 When his previous plays, almost philosophical, dealt with existentialist matters, Molière did not hesitate here to fall back into a great triviality.
 And the play was a absolute triumph.
 Molière added a marvellous derisive take to the heritage of Italian Commedia Dell’Arte and defined French farces.